Skip to content

 Trace Analysis

-Access the Web application, click on 「System Management」 - 「User Management」.
-This triggers a user list query request list.
-The dataflux-rum.js script generates a trace-id stored in the header, showing that the trace-id for the list interface is 2772508174716324531.
-When the request calls the backend list interface, the backend’s ddtrace reads the trace-id and records it in its own trace data.
-Adding %X{dd.trace_id} in logback.xml ensures the trace_id is included in the log output, achieving correlation between RUM, APM, and Logs.
+Access the Web application, click 「System Management」 - 「User Management」, at this point trigger the user list query request list, dataflux-rum.js will generate a trace-id stored in the header, you can see that the trace-id corresponding to the list interface is 2772508174716324531.
+After calling the backend list interface, the backend ddtrace reads the trace-id and records it in its own trace data.
+Adding %X{dd.trace_id} in logback.xml, the trace_id will be output with the logs, thus achieving RUM, APM, and Log linkage.

 image

-Click on 「User Access Monitoring」 - 「ruoyi-k8s-web」 - 「Explorer」 - 「View」.
-Since the previous operation queried the user management list, click on /system/user in the list.
+Click 「User Access Monitoring」 - 「ruoyi-k8s-web」 - 「Explorer」 - 「View」, the previous operation was querying the user management list, so click /system/user in the list.

 image